 Motorised switching of wavelength for PL2210A.
 Non-linear crystals mounted in temperature stabilized heaters are used for second, third and fourth high spectral purity harmonic generation.

 Simple and convenient laser control

-For customer convenience the laser can be operated from master device or personal computer through USB (VCP, ASCII commands), RS232 (ASCII commands) or LAN (REST API) interfaces or from remote control pad with backlit display that is easy to read even while wearing laser safety glasses.
+For customer convenience the laser can be operated from master device or personal computer through USB (VCP, ASCII commands), RS232 (ASCII commands), LAN (REST API) or RS232 (ASCII commands), LAN (REST API) depending on the system configuration or from remote control pad with backlit display that is easy to read even while wearing laser safety glasses.

 |PL2210A-1k||Up to 900 μJ, 28 ps pulses at an up to 1 kHz repetition rate|

 |PL2211A||Up to 5 mJ energy at a 1 kHz repetition rate at 28 ps pulses|